 With the exception of other contingent funding obligations, unweighted inflow and outflow amounts are items maturing or callable in 30 days or less.
-Other contingent (2) funding obligations also include debt securities with remaining maturity greater than 30 days.
+Other contingent funding obligations also include debt securities with remaining maturity greater than 30 days.

-As defined by the BCBS, stable deposits from retail and small business customers are deposits that are insured and are either held in transactional accounts or the bank (3) has an established relationship with the client making the withdrawal unlikely.
+As defined by the BCBS, stable deposits from retail and small business customers are deposits that are insured and are either held in transactional accounts or the bank has an established relationship with the client making the withdrawal unlikely.

-Operational deposits from customers other than retail and small and medium-sized enterprises, are deposits which clients need to keep with the bank in order to (4) focilitate their access and ability to use payment and settlement systems primarily for clearing, custody and cash management activities.
-Other contractual funding obligations primarily include outflows from unsettled securities trades and outflows from obligations related to securities sold short.

-Other contingent funding obligations include outflows related to other off-balance sheet facilities that carry low LCR runoff factors (0% - 5%).
-(6)
+Operational deposits from customers other than retail and small and medium-sized enterprises, are deposits which clients need to keep with the bank in order to Other contractual funding obligations primarily include outflows related to other off-balance sheet facilities that carry low LCR runoff factors (0% - 5%).